 From 1 December 2017, existing holders of a Private Hire Operators licence will be required to produce a valid Basic Disclosure Certificate prior to a licence being renewed.
+If a company, a valid Basic Disclosure Certificate to be submitted for all Directors/partners.

 Operators must meet the same standard as Drivers when considering criminal records.
 A Basic Disclosure Certificate must have been issued within one month of the application for a licence.
 Operators will be required to produce a new Basic Disclosure Certificate annually.
 Failure to produce evidence of a new Basic Disclosure Certificate prior to the previous one expiring may result in your licence being suspended.